-1. Understand what you really want and what your aspirations are.
+1. Understand what you really want and what your aspirations are when negotiating with investors.
 Goals give you direction but clear expectations will give you the strength to negotiate because you will have convinced yourself that you deserve it.
 As American president Lyndon Johnson said, “what convinces is conviction.”

 2. Failure to prepare yourself equals preparing yourself for failure.
 Preparation is 99% of the success.
 Many negotiations fail due to the lack of preparation.

 It is essential that you discover during the process what the investment opportunity represents for the buyer: Why does he want to buy?
 Which ones are his restrictions?
 What are his economic motives?
 Why does he need your company?
 What does he intend to do with it?
 How much does he expect to gain?

 3. Reach an agreement with the ‘best’ alternative you have.
 A good agreement requires having good alternatives.
 If you lack alternatives you lack bargaining power which the buyer will exploit to obtain concessions from you.
 Although this seems obvious, often an entrepreneur negotiates with a single buyer: How do you know if this is the right buyer?
 Is this the buyer to whom your company creates the most value or the one who can pay the highest price?
 Only a good search method for alternatives will provide with answers to these questions.